MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 This article describes how to apply a solution update to your Azure Stack HCI cluster via PowerShell.

-The procedure in this article applies to both a single server and multi-server cluster that is running software versions with Lifecycle Manager installed.
-If your cluster was created via a new deployment of Azure Stack HCI, version 23H2, then Lifecycle Manager was automatically installed as part of the deployment.
+The procedure in this article applies to both a single server and multi-server cluster that is running the latest version with the orchestrator (Lifecycle Manager) installed.
+If your cluster was created via a new deployment of Azure Stack HCI, version 23H2, then the orchestrator was automatically installed as part of the deployment.

-For information on how to apply solution updates to clusters that were created with older versions of Azure Stack HCI that didn't have Lifecycle Manager installed, see [Update existing Azure Stack HCI clusters](../manage/update-cluster.md).
+For information on how to apply solution updates to clusters created with older versions of Azure Stack HCI, that didn't have the orchestrator installed, see [Update existing Azure Stack HCI clusters](../manage/update-cluster.md).

 [!INCLUDE [important](../../includes/hci-preview.md)]

 ## About solution updates

 The Azure Stack HCI solution updates can consist of platform, service, and solution extension updates.
-For more information on each of these types of updates, see [Use the Lifecycle Manager to apply solution updates](../index.yml).
+For more information on each of these types of updates, see [Update overview for Azure Stack HCI, version 23H2 (preview)](../update/whats-the-lifecycle-manager-23h2.md).

 <!--The update example used in this article doesn't include solution extension updates.
 For more information on solution extension updates, go to [How to install solution extension updates](../index.yml).-->